 Peach leaf curl.
 This destructive disease causes thickening and distortion of the leaves, resulting in their eventual death and depleting the vitality of the trees.
-It can be controlled easily by applying bordeaux 12-12-100 (see page 10) as soon as the leaves are off and preferably not later than December, but in any case the curl spray should be applied before the buds begin to swell.
+It can be controlled easily by applying bordeaux 6-6-50 as soon as the leaves are off and preferably not later than December, but in any case the curl spray should be applied before the buds begin to swell.
 When the curl begins to show on the leaves it is too late to do anything about it.
 Thorough coverage of every bud is essential.
 Lime sulphur sometimes produces good results, but bordeaux has proved by far the most reliable material for Oregon.